ACT Down Syndrome & Intellectual Disability Association thumbnail.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-Gus, our Community Navigator, will be at the Woden Library on Thursday from 10am–12pm.Have any disability related questions about support for your child or family?
+Gus, our Community Navigator, is at the Woden Library today from 10am–12pm.Have any disability related questions about support for your child or family?
 Drop in for a friendly chat - everyone’s welcome! ...
 See MoreSee Less

 Get In Touch